3da-ae/3da-ae.github.io/index.md

 We learn a 3D-aware latent space by regularizing its training with 3D constraints.
 To this end, we jointly train an encoder, a decoder and N scenes lying in this latent space.
 For each scene s, we learn a Tri-Planes representation T<sub>s</sub>, built from the concatenation of local Tri-Planes T<sub>s</sub><sup>mic</sup> and global Tri-Planes T<sub>s</sub><sup>mac</sup>.
 T<sub>s</sub><sup>mic</sup> is retrieved via a one-hot vector e<sub>s</sub> from a set of scene-specific planes stored in memory.
 T<sub>s</sub><sup>mac</sup> is computed from a summation of M globally shared Tri-Planes, weighted with weights W<sub>s</sub>.

-## Renders
+## Learning scenes with 3Da-AE

+After training a 3D-aware autoencoder, we utilize it to train Tri-Plane scene representations in its latent space.

-### Visual comparison of renderings of our method and vanilla Tri-Planes trained in the image space.
+### Comparison of Latent Tri-Planes and Tri-Planes (RGB)
 <center>
     <div>
         <video width="60%" height="60%" autoplay muted loop playsinline>